polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/basics/pallet-integration.md

   - runtime
 ---

-This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial](/tutorials/work-with-pallets/add-a-pallet) and explains how to quickly integrate both local and external pallets in a runtime.
+This guide demonstrates how to quickly integrate both local and external pallets in a runtime.
+For more detailed step-by-step instructions, see [Add a pallet to the runtime](/tutorials/work-with-pallets/add-a-pallet).

+This guide illustrates:

-You will learn how to include a custom internal pallet that implements an event and a call for runtime, and how to include an external pallet from `Crates.io` to a runtime.
+- How to include a custom local pallet that implements an event and a call for the  runtime.
+- How to include an external pallet from `Crates.io` in the runtime.

-## Import a pallet
+## Create a local pallet

 1. Create a local pallet called `pallet_something`.

-   Import this pallet by adding the following to `/runtime/src/lib.rs`:
+1. Import this pallet by adding the following to `/runtime/src/lib.rs`:

    ```rust
    // Import your pallet.